crazycow1028/Test/README.md

 # Test
-A test repository to belinked with RStudio
+A test repository to be linked with RStudio